 - Luxury: Located just 1.3 km from the famous Albert Dock.
 Crowne Plaza Liverpool City Centre offers free Wi-Fi, an 18 m indoor pool and air-conditioned rooms with satellite TVs.
 Family rooms fitting up to 4 are available and you can eat onsite at the Plaza Brasserie

 - Mid-Range: Ibis Liverpool Centre is opposite the Albert Dock and 300 m from the Liverpool One shopping centre.
 The Hotel features a restaurant, bar and car parking.
 For families, you will need to book 2 double rooms next to each other.

-- Budget: Featuring rooms with 2 sets of bunks and a private ensuite, YHA Liverpool is one of the best budget accommodation in Liverpool options in the city.
-Featuring kitchen and washing facilities plus onsite restaurant and bar.
-Only 8 minutes from Anfield and close to the Beatles quarter.
+- Budget: Featuring rooms with 2 sets of bunks and a private ensuite, YHA Liverpool is one of the best budget accommodations in Liverpool options in the city.
+Featuring kitchen and washing facilities plus an onsite restaurant and bar.
+Only 8 minutes from Anfield and close to the Beatles Quarter.

 Liverpool apartment alternative for your stay

 If you prefer a home away from home-style accommodation when on your England trip with teenagers in Liverpool, then an apartment is the best choice for you on your family vacation.

 There are so many options for singles, families, and budget-friendly options in Liverpool as well.
 You can search VRBO or if you’re looking for a luxury apartment then Plum Guide will help you find the perfect apartment in Liverpool for teens on your England trip with family.